 Paxton Pits, which I mentioned above, has a nature trail that runs behind the visitor centre and through the meadows.
 Signs advise you to keep to the pathway, but you can still enjoy the wildlife that the habitat has to offer.

-You can chose to take the shorter walk, which leads through the meadow beside Rudd Lake and then takes a circular route around Hayling Lake before retracing your steps through the meadow.
+You can chose to take the shorter walk, which leads through the meadow beside Rudd Lake and then takes a circular route around Hayling Lake before retracing your steps beside the meadow.

 Or you can enjoy a longer hike by skirting one side of Hayling Lake and then turning along the path between Cloudy Lake and the River Great Ouse, continuing through the Great Meadow and The Paddock until you turn left beside Peter's Field to reach the far end of Heronry South Lake, before heading back to the Visitor Centre.
 This is a lovely walk if you enjoy photographing dragonflies.